 In 2012, Incourage commissioned the largest-to-date regional survey of residents.
 Through online, paper and community forum/conversations, more than 4,000 residents shared their hopes and concerns.
-Resident responses highlighted four primary priorities: a strong economy, attracting and retaining young adults and families, nature and recreation and openness to new ideas and change.
+Resident responses highlighted four primary priorities: a strong economy, attracting and retaining young adults and families, nature and recreation, and openness to new ideas and change.
 Residents also indicated a lack of trust and confidence in elected officials and businesses, in particular, as it relates to addressing the community's challenges.
+In 2017, Incourage is conducting another community survey.